asantibanez/livewire-status-board/README.md

 It also uses TailwindCSS (https://tailwindcss.com/) for base styling.

-Please make sure you include both of this dependencies before using this component.
+Please make sure you include both of these dependencies before using this component.

 ### Usage